 - Complete the Application using the designated form.

-- Screening charges will be waived if an applicant/individual has applied within the most recent 60 days.
+- Screening charges will be waived if an applicant/individual has applied at any Carla Properties property within the most 60 days of this application.

 - Be prepared to wait at least one business day for the information on the Application to be verified.